-Students today live in a very visual world.
+Students today live in a highly visual world.

-Their visual experiences come through televisions, computers, tablets, and video games.
-Many students engage with more than one type of technology at a time!
+Technology of course plays a big role.
+Think about it – everyday students interact with televisions, computers, tablets and video games.
+Many students engage in more than one type of technology at a time!

-In each of these encounters, students experience visual art.
+Each of these encounters provide an opportunity to experience visual art.

-Studies show children who participate in visual art education favorably impact their overall learning and future success, while learning valuable communication, problem solving, and life skills.
+Studies show children participating in visual art education favorably impact their overall learning and future success, while learning valuable communication, problem solving, and life skills at the same time.

 without visual art education